-It is Dave Lemanczyk’s 70th birthday today.
-We don’t have a picture of him that we can use, but I found a baseball card.
+It is Dave Lemanczyk’s 68th birthday today.
+We don’t have a picture of him that we can use.

 Dave was a starting pitcher for the Blue Jays back in their first season, he started the second game in club history, taking the L in our very first loss.

 He was a pretty decent pitcher.
-We took Dave from the Detroit Tigers in the Expansion Draft.
-The Expansion Draft was a suckers bet; the expansion teams paid a fortune to join the league, and they get to pick from players that the established organizations don’t want.
-We did get Jim Clancy, Ernie Whitt, Rico Carty, and Pete Vuckovich (who would later go on to win a Cy Young, but not as a Jay), but mostly we got cast-offs.
+We took him from the Detroit Tigers in the Expansion Draft.
+The Expansion Draft was really a suckers bet, the expansion teams pay a fortune to join the league and they get to pick from players that the established teams don’t want.
+We did get Jim Clancy, Ernie Whitt, Rico Carty and Pete Vuckovich (who would later go on to win a Cy Young, but not as a Jay) among others, but mostly we got cast offs.

 Lemanczyk had a pretty good year, setting career highs in wins, starts, and innings pitched, among over things.
-He threw 252 innings, 11 complete games and 13 wins, 16 losses, and a 4.25 ERA.
+He threw 252 innings, with 11 complete games and 13 wins, 16 losses and a 4.25 ERA.
 He led the team in wins.

 Dave only made 20 starts the next season, and had a 4-14 record with a 6.26 ERA, maybe the 252 innings from the season before were too much for his arm.

-The Jays traded him to the Angels in the middle of 1980.
-We released him after the season, and he was finished as a major leaguer at age 30, with a 37-63 record (with some terrible teams), 4.62 ERA in 185 games, 103 starts.
+The Jays traded him to the Angels in the middle of the 1980 season and he was released after the season, and he was finished as a major leaguer at age 30, with a 37-63 record (with some terrible teams), 4.62 ERA in 185 games, 103 starts.

 Happy Birthday Dave, I hope it is a good one.